PeemChirapornchai/Waste-Management-System/README.md

   - A Python Django web server that exposes an HTTP `/upload` endpoint to receive images and metadata from the camera MCU, stores records in a SQLite database, and serves the dashboard page.
 - **Dashboard Interface**:
   - A web-based dashboard to visualize incoming classification commands and system status in near real time for monitoring and demonstration purposes.
+- **Database Storage in MongoDB**:
+  - Stores prediction results including label, confidence score, object position, and timestamp received from the camera MCU for future analysis and system evaluation.
 ## Project Structure

 The project is split into three independent modules and one shared library: